kellya9510/MENTOS/README.md

 ### Evaluate the MENTOS quality

-To assess the quality of MENTOS annotations, we conducted a human evaluation on 100 randomly sampled dialogues.
+To assess the quality of MENTOS annotations, we conducted a human evaluation on 100 randomly sampled dialogues, corresponding to 1,032 data samples.
 Four annotators independently rated each assistant utterance across three mental state types (**Belief**, **Emotion**, and **Intent**) using four evaluation criteria per category, each on a 1–3 scale.
-To measure inter-annotator reliability, we report Gwet’s AC1, which is robust against prevalence and marginal distribution biases.
-Across all categories and criteria, AC1 values ranged from 0.6 to 0.8, indicating substantial agreement among annotators.
+To measure inter-annotator reliability, we use Gwet’s AC1.
+Across all categories and criteria, Gwet’s AC1 values ranged from 0.6 to 0.8, indicating substantial agreement among annotators.

 The evaluation was performed using the following command: